fusionpbx/fusionpbx-docs/source/doc-guide.rst

     * like Python, RST syntax is sensitive to indentation !
     * RST requires blank lines between paragraphs

 This entire document is written with the RST syntax.
-In the right sidebar, you should find a link **show source**, which shows the RST source code.
+In the right sidebar, you should find a link **"Edit on Github"**, which will show each page in reStructuredText raw text format.

 .. contents::